HuseyinVural/DigiPrice/Readme.md

 This project is designed in accordance with the MVVM (Model-View-ViewModel) and SOLID principles and is suitable for future growth and scalability.

+## Attention
+Since it is a lighter way solution and not affecting user interaction, the ```core-data``` object references are registered in the app's background, suspend, and interrupt cases.

+If you are testing with the simulator, your favorites ```will not be recorded in the Xcode rebuild case```.
+This is an expected exception specific to the development environment.

 <p align="center">
     <img src= "https://i.imgur.com/i5HmXM4.png" width="35%" >
     <img src= "https://i.imgur.com/jJm4lhR.png" width="35%" >